Choosing Perfect Halloween Costumes for Adults on the Spectrum

 With some flexibility and customization, you can take almost any costume and make it work for your needs:

-The options are endless when you think outside the box.
+The options for unique costume ideas are endless when you think outside the box.
 Don’t be afraid to alter pieces or repurpose items to enhance comfort.
-Any adjustments that allow you to have fun with your costume are worth it.
+Any adjustments that allow you to have fun, even with simple Halloween costumes, are worth it.

 Find Supportive Friends When Shopping for Halloween Costumes for Adults